By Diamond Mike Watson.

 1. Be kind.
 This is caring.
 It is treating others as you would like them to treat yourself.

 6. Be brave.
 This is having courage.
 It is standing up for yourself and for others.
 Being truthful is also being brave.
 Courage is waking up being excited about a brand new day.
-We must make our bed and believe in ourselves.
+We must believe in ourselves.
 The world needs us today.

 7. Be mindful.
 In this very moment we are important in the world.
 We are aware sometimes the moon may make one person happy and the other person lonely.
 We each see life differently.